MicrosoftDocs/azure-devops-docs/docs/report/dashboards/copy-dashboard.md

 	Choose **Create**.

-3. Open a team-based widget, such as , and verify that the widget now references the team selected in the previous step.
+3. Open a team-based widget, such as **Velocity**, and verify that the widget now references the team selected in the previous step.

 ## Try this next